Guide to Stripe Fees & Rates For 2025

 Understanding the fees associated with each payment method can help businesses make informed decisions about which options to offer their customers, ultimately optimizing their payment processing strategy.

-International Payment and Currency Conversion Fees
+Stripe International & Currency Conversion Fees (2025)

-Additionally, international card transactions processed through Stripe incur an extra fee of 1.5%, regardless of whether the transaction is online or in-person.
 These fees help cover the costs associated with processing payments in different currencies and managing cross-border transactions.

-Currency Conversion Fees
+Currency Conversion (FX) Fees

 Currency conversion fees and foreign transaction fees are important considerations for businesses engaging in international transactions.
 Stripe applies a currency conversion fee of 1% on transactions that require converting one currency to another.
 This fee is added to the transaction amount and helps cover the costs associated with currency exchange.